 In contrast, income and gains by a traditional Self-Directed IRA are only deferred.
 Taxes must be paid upon distribution, which are vulnerable to future increases in tax rates.

-You can best view the power of tax-free compounding by way of example.
+You can best view the power of tax-free compounding by way of this example.

 Joe Starts a Self-Directed Roth IRA